MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

 Another difference is that we devide our implementation into three seperate parts.

-1. `systems_card`, containing information about a group of ML-models which accomplish a specific task.
+1. `system_card`, containing information about a group of ML-models which accomplish a specific task.
 2. `model_card`, containing information about a specific ML-model.
 3. `assessment_card`, containing information about a regulatory assessment.

+!!! note "Include statements"

+    These `model_card`s and  `assessment_card`s  can be included verbatim into a `system_card`, or referenced with an `!include` statement, allowing for minimal cards to be compact and in a single file, but for extensive cards to be split up for readability and maintainability.
+    Our standard allows for the `!include` to be used anywhere.

 ## Intended usage